tomato salad made with heirloom tomatoes of all colors served in a glass serving bowl on a marble table

 • 2 large tomatoes

-• 3 cloves garlic fresh
+• 3 cloves garlic fresh with large chop

 • 2 tablespoons olive oil